biotope/biotope-build/README.md

 config-default: `['.css', '.scss']`

+### maps
+should map files be created?

+cli-default: yes

+config-default: `{ type: 'inline', environment: 'development' }`

 ### serve
-should we also build for IE11 and below?
+should we serve the build output on localhost?

 cli-default: no